+A. Each facility administrator shall develop policies and procedures to annually review, evaluate, and document the security of the facility.
+The review and evaluation shall include internal and external security including, but not limited to, key control, equipment, and staff training.

+B. The facility administrator shall develop and implement policy and procedures that provide for direct visual observation of youth at a minimum of every

+All safety checks shall be documented with the actual time the check is completed.

-- A. Each facility administrator shall develop policies and procedures to annually review, evaluate, and document the security of the facility.
-The review and evaluation shall include internal and external security, including, but not limited to, key control, equipment, and staff training. - B. There must be at least present on each living unit whenever there are youth in the living unit.
-Staff are accountable for the number of youth in their unit and verifying the population frequently.
-Staff will maintain visual contact with the youth at all times, with the exception of when youth are in their rooms, at which time staff will conduct safety checks at a maximum of intervals, to verify the safe care and custody of the youth; Exceptions will be made if youth have special needs requiring intensified supervision.
-Remember, no area within the Juvenile Hall, Youth Leadership Academy or Youth Guidance Center is completely secure. - C. All staff must make a security and population check when coming on duty.
-Staff are not to leave their workstation until they have been properly relieved by a replacement staff or by the authorization from a Supervising Juvenile Correctional Officer. - 1.
-At the beginning and end of each shift, staff will physically account for each youth in the unit.
-This will be accomplished by a room-to-room check and identification verification with the unit roster. - 2.
-Check all outside doors to make certain they are locked. - 3.
-Discuss any unusual security problems (i.e. missing or damaged silverware, tools, equipment, windows, special statuses, behavior problems, open investigations, etc.) with staff being relieved, and keep the Duty Officer informed. - 4.
-Be able to identify youth designated with a special status, such as High Risk Youth.
+- C. Each juvenile facility shall have an adequate number of personnel sufficient to carry out the overall facility operation and its programming, to provide for safety and security of youth and staff, and meet established standards and regulations.
+Remember, no area within the Juvenile Hall, Youth Leadership Academy or Youth Guidance Center is completely secure. - D. All staff must make a security and population check when coming on duty.
+Staff are not to leave their workstation until they have been properly relieved by a replacement staff or by the authorization from a Supervising Probation Correctional Officer. - At the beginning and end of each shift, staff will physically account for each youth in the unit.
+This will be accomplished by a room-to-room check and identification verification with the unit roster. - Check all outside doors to make certain they are locked.

+3. staff being relieved and keep the Duty Officer informed.

+- 4. Be able to identify youth designated with a special status, such as High Risk Youth.
 Know them by sight and know which rooms they are assigned.
-Read folder entries for further explanation. - 5.
+Read ICMS and ECR entries, unit desk notes, and shift summaries for further explanation. - 5.
+Ensure all youth are wearing their facility identification bracelet. - 6.
 To aid in the verification of unit population, the unit school roster will be utilized.
-The roster lists youth based on their name and room number, and it should be used to aid in population throughout the day and when relief staff come on duty.

-- D. Staff should be alert for any youth who do not appear to be supervised.
-Take immediate steps to determine what they are doing and where they are supposed to be. - E. When youth return to the facility following a temporary release, furlough, field trip, medical transportation run, or any outing where the youth has been beyond direct supervision or transfer between facilities, a further justification.
-If there is reasonable suspicion that a youth is in possession of contraband, staff will contact the Duty Officer, supervisor or administrator as outlined in PMI 3-7-002.

-F. Staff should be alert for contraband, or unauthorized materials or potential weapons, within the building or on the grounds.
-It is possible for unauthorized persons to gain access to grounds and building.
+The roster lists youth based on their name and room number, and it should be used to aid in population throughout the day and when relief staff come on duty. - E. Staff should be alert for any youth who do not appear to be supervised.
+Take immediate steps to determine what they are doing and where they are supposed to be. - F. When youth return to the facility following a temporary release, furlough, field trip, medical transportation run, or any outing where the youth has been beyond direct supervision or transfer between facilities, the youth shall submit to drug testing and a screening device search, body scanner search, cursory search and pat down search can all be completed without further justification.
+If there is reasonable suspicion that a youth is in possession of contraband, staff will contact the Duty Officer, supervisor or administrator who may grant authorization for a more intrusive search such as an unclothed body search, visual body cavity search and physical body cavity search as outlined in PMI 3-7-002. - G. Staff should be alert for contraband, or unauthorized materials or potential weapons, within the building or on the grounds. - H. Active supervision consists of staff being physically and mentally present, adjusting to the group movement and activities.
+Being readily aware and able to respond to situations as they arise.
+Staff should be constantly aware and ready to respond to situations as they arise. - I. Maintaining a safe, secure, and well-supervised facility, is the foundation of all policies and procedures for juvenile facilities.
+The use of personal electronic devices including but not limited to cellular phones, laptop computers, smart watches/iWatch, televisions, iPods, iPads, electronic readers, or electronic games may cause unnecessary and unsafe distractions.
+Further, the use of such items is prohibited in PMI 3-1-013.